Toggle menu

 Preparing objects for display

-From eye-catching enamel signs to mid-century furniture, a variety of fascinating artefacts have been selected to take their place in our new Open Stores, which will open as part of the museum extension.
-But before they can be viewed by the public, each item must be carefully cleaned, treated, and assessed—a process that requires patience, skill, and a great deal of care.
+From eye-catching enamel signs to mid-century furniture, a variety of fascinating artefacts have been selected to take their place in our new Open Stores.
+This will open as part of the museum extension.
+Before the artefacts can be viewed by the public, each item must be carefully cleaned, treated, and assessed—a process that requires patience, skill, and a great deal of care.

 Under the guidance of conservator Karen Barker and museum staff, volunteers are carrying out this important work.
 We caught up with some of them to hear more about their conservation journey.

-What kind of treatments have you carried out?
+We asked what kind of treatments have been carried out

-Fiona Poole – Kodak film dispenser, mid-20th century
+Fiona Poole - talking about a Kodak film dispenser from the mid-20th century.

 "I started with a gentle dry clean using a microfibre cloth and cotton buds to reach into the corners.
 When that wasn't quite enough, I used distilled water to give it a more thorough clean—always testing first!"